Thoughtfulmonkey/pbphelper/md_docs/encounter.md

 ### Changing a value in the stat table

-If you need to adjust an individual value, for example, to set an initiative or manually apply damage, complete the following steps:
+Two methods are available if you need to adjust an individual value, for example, to set an initiative or manually apply damage.

+To change the method for an encounter, select the cog icon at the top of the encounter page, and then choose a value from the **Number change method** list.
+To change the default method for encounters created in the future, select the cog icon at the top of the listing page.

+Keboard method:

 1. In the stat table, select the value that you want to change.
 2. Press the plus key (+) on your keyboard to increase the value by one, or the minus key (-) to decrease the value by 1.

+Panel method:

+1. In the stat table, select the value that you want to change.
+2. In the **Set value** window, select buttons to adjust the value.
+3. Select **Update** to apply the change.

 ![](./img/encounter_highlight.png "Selecting Robot 2's initiative to change its value")